PowerShell’s Where-Object

 property and compare it to the current date minus 10 days.

-Filter left is the concept that items should be filtered as early as possible in the command to limit the number of results passed through the pipeline, increasing performance.
-While it’s not always possible to filter before the Where-Object
+Filter left in PowerShell means applying filters as early as possible in the command.
+By reducing the number of objects passed down the pipeline, scripts run faster and use fewer resources.
+While it’s not always possible to filter objects before the Where-Object

 parameter.
 Here’s an example: